 This wouldn’t be a list of stupidly expensive clothes without including Gucci.
-They’re the ones behind the slides, the eraser, and this absolutely absurd sequined t-shirt.
-Besides looking like something you’d find in the kids’ section of a department store, this 100% cotton t-shirt is otherwise only remarkable for its price.
+Besides looking like something you’d find in the kids’ section of a department store, this 100% cotton t-shirt is otherwise only remarkable for its price. and

 If diamonds are forever, and t-shirts less so, what does that make this albatross?

 That’s right.
 This shirt, which probably looks like a bang-average monochromatic screen printed tee on your computer monitor, is actually made with diamonds.